 Most of these facts are even depicted in international laundry care symbols (those mysterious circles, triangles, and squares) that you can take in at a glance with a little study and practice.

 One factor we can go ahead and cross off that list?
 Machine wash temperature.
 Thanks to advances in detergent and washer technology, nearly all laundry can be done using cold water.
 This also has the double benefit of saving electricity and extending the lifespan of your clothing and washables.

 As you start to sort that mountain into several smaller piles of clothes, it’s vital that you first check that an item can tolerate machine washing.
-If the care label indicates Hand Wash or Dry Clean Only, put the item aside to drop off at your local dry-cleaner (preferably an environmentally friendly one), or to wash it by hand.
+If the care label indicates Hand Wash or Dry Clean Only, put the item aside to drop off at your local dry-cleaner (preferably an eco-conscious one), or to wash it by hand.

 For the remaining items, move on to step two.

 Just like you organize your wardrobe to help you choose the most appropriate pairings for your daily activities, you’ll also need to classify which of your washables go together based on fabric type.
 This doesn’t mean that you need to scrutinize the exact fabric content or use of each item.
 Instead, we suggest you separate your machine-washable laundry into these broad groupings of different fabrics:

 - Bed linens and towels – Because of their size (and tendency to twist and tangle around your smaller clothes), it’s best to wash bulky items separately.

 - Denim – Can denim jeans be paired with (gasp) a denim shirt?
 The question on how to wash it is just as contentious.
 However, a few things are certain.
 You’ll want to turn them inside out and wash on delicate with cold water.
 It’s also a good idea to wash them separately.
 Due to their heavy fabric and tendency to hold water and shed indigo dye, jeans and other denim items can affect your other clothing.